mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_interconnect_cursor_ic_table_size"></a>gp_interconnect_cursor_ic_table_size

 Specifies the size of the Cursor History Table for UDP interconnect.
-You may increase it if running a user-defined function which contains many concurrent cursor queries hangs.
+Although it is not usually necessary, you may increase it if running a user-defined function which contains many concurrent cursor queries hangs.
 The default value is 128.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|